bertolinimarco/Seth-Color-Scheme/README.md

-A more readable and low eyestrain focused Sublime Text color scheme.
+A more readable and low eyestrain focused color scheme, with focus on Front End Development.

 ## Features
 - Focus: low eyestrain + readability